private-octopus/picoquic/README.md

 As explained in the Wiki, Picoquic is actively tested against other implementations during the QUIC Interop days.
 See https://github.com/private-octopus/picoquic/wiki/QUIC-milestones-and-interop-testing.

-The current version is aligned with draft 17.
-Most big features are now tested, including the interface between QUIC and TLS, 0-RTT, migration and key rollover.
+The current version is aligned with draft 22.
+All big features are supported, including the interface between QUIC and TLS, 0-RTT, migration and key rollover.
 The state of development is tracked in the list of issues in this repository.